kimoshinowo/wallpaper-previewer/README.md

 ## Running the pipeline

-Run the following in order to run the application:
+The files needed to run the pipeline are: depth-estimation.py, edge_detection.py, general_methods.py, geometry.py, semantic_segmentation.py, transforms.py and wallpaperview.py.
+These should all be stored in the same directory.
+Then run the following in order to run the application:

 `python wallpaperview.py`

 Follow the instructions shown in the command prompt once the script is running.
+Outputs will be saved to a folder called 'outputs' in the same directory as the code.